nancyalaswad90/UdacityOpenSource/Nancy Al Aswad/README.md

-# A Flower Classification Project.
+# Flower classification tutorial project.

 In this project I used a deep learning model, the VGG16, to classify flower images.